lørdag 29. februar 2020

 the both of us :)

-And a Laserdisc Deluxe set with bonus features on it's 45th Anniversary in the fall of 1995 (while recent home media releases has made Cinderelly's hair much blonder).
-Now finally reached it's 70th Anniversary last year (yes, it's unbelievable), I wish nothing more than just wish Cinderella happy 70th Anniversary and may you continue to have many more.
+And a Laserdisc Deluxe set with bonus features on it's 45th Anniversary in the fall of 1995 (and recent Home Media releases has made Cinderelly's hair much blonder).
+As this entry was written to synergize with it`s 70th Anniversary in 2020 (yes, it's unbelievable), I wish nothing more than just wish Cinderella Happy Past 70th Anniversary and may you continue to have many more.
 And sure, I apologize if it seemed as if I was bashing the movie at first, since that wasn't my intention.

 I'm trying to bow to be at your size ;)